RhysEJF/radical-alignment/concepts/reality-anchoring.md

 The fog clears.
 Reality becomes visible.
 Manufactured conflicts dissolve.

 This doesn't eliminate all disagreement.
 Sometimes people genuinely disagree even when they're in the same domain.
-But it eliminates the fake disagreements—the ones that waste time, drain energy, and create openings for crony beliefs to slip through.
+But it eliminates the fake disagreements, the ones that waste time, drain energy, and create openings for crony beliefs to slip through.

 ## A Practice, Not a Fix